 The Duke Campus Farm is a long-term project to construct a fully functional and educational farm.
 The farm aspires to engage students with food issues, increase sustainability at Duke, and influence campus culture to reconnect students with their food.
 The farm's fruits, vegetables, and herbs are served in Duke dining halls run by Bon Appétit, including The Great Hall and The Marketplace.
-Due to lower demand in campus eateries during the summer, the farm is also offering a limited summer CSA and selling produce at the Duke Farmers' Market.
+Due to lower demand in campus eateries during the summer, the farm is also offers a summer CSA and sells produce at the Duke Farmers' Market.
 Through community workdays, workshops and other events on the site, the farm provides a place where students, faculty, staff, and members of the community to learn about food and farming.

 The farm's two main objectives are:

 - Provide diverse experiential and academic offerings to the entire Duke community around food issues, and